Stefan Grand Prix: 2011

 Following the withdrawal of USF1 from the 2010 season, the FIA announced that it would re-open the selection process for 2011.
-Stefan Grand Prix was one of fifteen organisations to submit an entry to the FIA.
-However, in the week before the 2010 Italian Grand Prix, the FIA announced that none of the prospective entrants met the minimum funding or engineering requirements, leaving the thirteenth grid slot vacant.
-The bid process was not re-opened for the 2012 season.
+Stefan Grand Prix was one, out of fifteen, organisations to submit an entry to the FIA.
+In the week before the 2010 Italian Grand Prix, the FIA announced that none of the prospective entrants met the minimum funding or engineering requirements, leaving the thirteenth grid slot vacant.

 2015

-In March 2014 it was revealed that Stefanović had again lodged an application to join the Formula One grid after the FIA had announced earlier that the entry process would be reopened with the intent of new team joining the grid starting with the 2015 Formula One season.
+The bid process was not re-opened for the 2012 season.
+In March 2014, it was revealed that Stefanović had again lodged an application to join the Formula One grid after the FIA had announced earlier that the entry process would be reopened with the intent of new team joining the grid starting with the 2015 Formula One season.
 Stefanović withdrew the application in February 2014.

 2019

-In July 2017 Stefanović revealed a new plan to enter the series from the 2019 season, stating that he had a facility in Parma and personnel ready to set up a team.
+In July 2017, Stefanović revealed a new plan to enter the series from the 2019 season, stating that he had a facility in Parma and personnel ready to set up a team.
 The statement of intent came two weeks after rumours surrounding the entry of a Chinese team for the 2019 season became public.